“Relax by the stylish pool or sun-dappled river at this idyllic, family-friendly and foodie guesthouse, 10 minutes from Carcassonne”

 - Some of the biggest caves in France, Gouffre de Cabrespine, are under 30 minutes' drive away

-- Cookery classes and in-room massages are also on offer
+- Cookery classes, occasional perfume workshops, and in-room massages are also offered

 Activities on site or nearby include: